85°F Knoxville

 .\dfu-util.exe -d 1bcf:0b1d -s :leave

-Expected: Device disappears from Device Manager for a few seconds, then reappears as "Integrated Camera" under Cameras section.
+Expected behavior: the WinUsb Device disappears from Device Manager for a few seconds as the controller reboots out of bootloader and back into its normal firmware, then reappears — this time as "Integrated Camera" under the Cameras section.
+The Windows Camera app sees it immediately.

 2. Options > List All Devices